towersvault/shinpokered/README.md

 *Not in current patch*
 - Fixed an underflow issue which caused trainers above the player to not see beyond 3 spaces downward
 - Fixed the pokeflute posting the wrong message in wild pokemon battles
+- If a zero-value random seed is detected, a new random seed gets generated using the original DIV register method

 #Bugfixes